Workcover QLD Rehabilitation

 How long will I need physiotherapy?

 The duration of physiotherapy depends on the condition being treated, its severity, and your personal progress.
 Your physiotherapist will assess your needs and develop a treatment plan with specific goals and timelines.
-At Fortius we ensure that we provide you with self-management tools so that you are not having to repeatedly return for appointments.
+At Fortius, we ensure that we provide you with self-management tools so that you do not have to repeatedly return for appointments.

 Absolutely.
 Even if your doctor suggests a physiotherapist, you have the right to select your preferred provider, provided they are registered with WorkCover Queensland.